ManjunathD620/Google_QuickDraw/README.md

 # Dataset
-The dataset used for training my model could be found at [Quick Draw dataset] https://console.cloud.google.com/storage/browser/quickdraw_dataset/sketchrnn.
-Here I only picked up 20 files for 20 categories
+* The dataset used for training my model could be found at [Quick Draw dataset](https://github.com/googlecreativelab/quickdraw-dataset)
+*  Here I have used [Simplified drawings files (`` .ndjson ``)](https://console.cloud.google.com/storage/browser/quickdraw_dataset/full/simplified) to reconstruct the dataset .
+* I have taken 20K images for each category .

  # Categories: